During a Q & A session following a lecture, somebody asked: “What should we do with a mentally

 rivers, continuously aware of what is going on, continuously engaged.

-practice of bowing to each other is an expression of affirmation; in
+practice of bowing to each other, known as "gassho" in Japanese, is an expression of affirmation; in

-this act, we are not be passive or indifferent, but instead we fully
+this act, we are not passive or indifferent; rather, we fully

 being with the other person, without concern for like or dislike.
 As